sinovation/ZEN2/README.md

 # ZEN 2.0

+ZEN 2.0 is pre-trained language models for Chinese and Arabic.
-ZEN 2.0 is based on the architecture of [ZEN 1.0](https://github.com/sinovation/ZEN) with an update and adaptation from three aspects, after which the model is upgraded into the same scale of BERT-large and applied to different languages (i.e., Chinese and Arabic).
-First,  we  refine  the  representations  of n-grams by applying weights to the n-gram representations when integrating them into the character encoder.
-Second, in the training stage, we mask n-grams/words, rather than characters, in the input text of the character encoders.
-Third, we utilize relative positional encoding for the character encoder to model direction and distance information from the input text.
+It is based on the architecture of [ZEN 1.0](https://github.com/sinovation/ZEN) with an update and adaptation from the following three aspects:

+- First,  we  refine  the  representations  of n-grams by applying weights to the n-gram representations when integrating them into the character encoder.
+- Second, in the training stage, we mask n-grams/words, rather than characters, in the input text of the character encoders.
+- Third, we utilize relative positional encoding for the character encoder to model direction and distance information from the input text.

 The structure of ZEN 2.0 is illustrated in the figure below.

 ![ZEN_model](https://github.com/sinovation/ZEN2/blob/main/docs/figures/ngram_representation.png)